Aiven-Open/klaw-docs/blog/2023/09/schema-management-disaster-recovery-in-klaw.md

 approach, the subject name corresponds to the Kafka topic name.
 In this strategy, typical subject names include "topic-key" or "topic-value."

-Example of an avro schema
+Example of an Avro schema

 ```json
 {